Shad0603/Expressjs_Project/README.md

-# Grocery API
+# Item list API

-This is a simple RESTful API for managing a list of grocery items, built using Node.js and Express.
+This is a simple RESTful API for managing a list of items, built using Node.js and Express.

 ## Features